dzejkob1218/spotify-lyrics/readme.md

 Obtaining the keys (explained below) takes some extra work, but produces much more accurate and consistent results than scraping the web for information.

+Additionaly, all downloaded lyrics are saved to an sqlite database to speed the process up when the song comes back on at a later time.

 ![Screenshot](screenshot.png)

+# Usage
+Running spotify-lyrics/main.py will display a window which refreshes every 5 seconds (can be changed by editing interface.py) or when '*Update*' button is pressed.

+A .db file with all downloaded lyrics will be created in the directory.

+The cover art of the latest song will also be downloaded into the directory.

 # How to make this work
 (trust me it's worth it)